Shao-Kui/3DScenePlatform/README.md

 Our platform is split into two panel: operation & 3D scene.
 In operation panel, we allow rendering, layouting, saving, loading scenes.
 We also allow searching objects by semantics and names(id).
 One could add more objects by left clicking a searched result and left clicking a position in a scene.
 3D scene panel uses an orbital controller, where interactions follows:
 **Axis**: The `Axis` button display/hide the world axis (Red: X, Blue: Z, Green, Y);
 **MouseClick-Left**: Left-click has multiple behaviors in this platform.
 If clicking an objects in the scene, a 'revolver' is shown waiting for further operations, such as transition(XoZ), transition(Y), rotation, deletion, etc. After clicking a button such as 'transition(XoZ)', the selected object moves following the mouse cursor.
 By another left-click, object is fixed at the user-wanted position and this routin is finished.
 If clicking a room, the platform with take the room as the current operational room, e.g., layout.
+**ScenePanel**: The scene panel on the left shows meta-data of current scenes, rooms and objects, e.g., room types, object categories.
 **MouseClick-LeftHold**: Left click and rotate the perspective camera for various views.
 The rotation (eulerangles) supports 'pitch' and 'yaw'.
 **MouseClick-RightHold**: Right click and hold in the scene results in transiting the perspective camera.
 **Space**: Automatically align the camera with respect to the selected room, and adjust the height of the camera.